Suryansh2204/NewsNuggets/mlOps/README.md

 Compress-Archive -Path get_secrets.py -DestinationPath get_secrets.zip
 Compress-Archive -Path summarize_and_categorize.py -DestinationPath summarize_and_categorize.zip
 Compress-Archive -Path news_scraper.py -DestinationPath news_scraper.zip
+Compress-Archive -Path consumer.py -DestinationPath consumer.zip
 ```

 ## Configure AWS (If not already)

-I aws cli is not installed then go to [AWS CLI DOWNLOAD for windows](https://awscli.amazonaws.com/AWSCLIV2.msi)
+If aws cli is not installed then go to [AWS CLI DOWNLOAD for windows](https://awscli.amazonaws.com/AWSCLIV2.msi)

 > then open the terminal from the news-nuggets directory